 - and the list goes on ...

-The only one that seems to have "come out" of her own accord about being diagnosed with herpes was actress Anne Heche.
-She wrote a memoir about her childhood sexual abuse and her acquisition of herpes as a result.
-All the other celebrities seems to have been “outed” by staff or paparazzi, or as the result of suing a former partner for “infecting” them.
+Of all the names on this list, only a few have actually confirmed their status publicly.
+Anne Heche (1969–2022) wrote a memoir about her childhood sexual abuse and her acquisition of herpes as a result.
+Billy Idol acknowledged it in a 2005 Rolling Stone interview.
+And Ella Dawson chose to go public to fight the stigma.
+Most of the other celebrities on this list seem to have been “outed” by staff or paparazzi, or as the result of suing a former partner for “infecting” them.

 Some disturbing trends: Famous celebrities with herpes in the media